muderick/favorites-app/README.md

   - `error`: Stores any error messages from API calls

 ### 5. API Integration
-- Fetches data from JSONPlaceholder API (for demonstration)
+- Fetches mock data from MockApi.json (for demonstration) using json-server to watch backend
 - Properly handles loading states and errors
-- Alternative mock API setup provided using json-server
+- Alternatively you can use JSONPlaceholder mock API for the demonstrarion

 ### 6. Responsive Design
 - Mobile-first approach with CSS Grid